 - Marking exercise: how students can show examiners their full level of knowledge and understanding

-- Examine examples of high mark responses and discuss their strengths in groups and with the examiners
+- Examine examples of responses at different levels: discuss their strengths and weaknesses in groups and with the examiners

-How to tackle the Maths element with confidence: Harjit Singh
+How to tackle the Maths in Genetics and Gene Expression with confidence

-- With example answers, our expert examiner demonstrates why these should not cause students problems
+- With example answers, our expert examiner demonstrates how to always succeed on maths questions

 - Answer example questions and get direct advice on how to get high marks on these

-- Expert guidance on how to utilise the skills learnt in the practical endorsements when revising and answering actual exam questions, with example answers
+- Utilising the skills learnt in the practical endorsements when answering exam questions, with example answers

 Final Top Tips and Close